Mexican president's inner circle potential targets of Pegasus spyware -The Guardian

-MEXICO CITY, July 19 (Reuters) - Mexican President Andres Manuel Lopez Obrador's inner circle, politicians from every party, dissidents and journalists were potential targets for surveillance by a government client of the Israeli spyware company NSO Group, The Guardian reported on Monday.
+MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador’s inner circle, politicians from every party, dissidents and journalists were potential targets for surveillance by a government client of the Israeli spyware company NSO Group, The Guardian reported on Monday.

 At least 50 people close to Lopez Obrador were potentially targeted between 2016 and 2017 ahead of his election in 2018, including his wife, children and siblings, The Guardian said.